 A month-long vacation can feel like a life-changing experience.
 For someone who spends eight hours behind a desk every day, four weeks at their dream destination can be a real-life miracle.

-In this post, we list down month long vacation ideas to popular bucket-list destinations around the world.
-Along with the best places to go on a month long vacation, we also have some useful planning tips for you.
+Along with the best places to go on a month-long vacation, we also have some useful planning tips for you.

 Table of Contents